The WorldView spacecraft series

-Working hand-in-hand with DigitalGlobe since the mid 90s, Ball Aerospace has provided a fleet of remote-sensing satellites used for commercial earth observation and advanced geospatial solutions, including the QuickBird satellite (launched in October 2001 and still on orbit today); the WorldView-1 satellite, which launched on Sept.
+Working hand-in-hand with DigitalGlobe since the mid 90s, Ball Aerospace has provided a fleet of remote-sensing satellites used for commercial earth observation and advanced geospatial solutions, including the QuickBird satellite (launched October 2001, retired January 2015); the WorldView-1 satellite, which launched on Sept.
 18, 2007; and the WorldView-2 satellite, which launched on Oct.
 8, 2009.
-The company is currently building the WorldView-3 satellite, set to launch in 2014.
+WorldView-3 launched August 13, 2014 from Vandenberg AFB, Calif.

 The high-spatial-resolution, multispectral satellite imagery from the WorldView satellites is used for civil government mapping, land-use planning, disaster relief, exploration, defense and intelligence, visualization and simulation environments, and navigation technology such as Google Maps.

 An Innovative Foundation